 Efforts to develop project partnerships and two-way exchanges of staff and students has been recognised in MOUs being discussed to consolidate on the research, partnership and friendships built so far.
 I say friendships, because whilst we all recognise the value of what we are doing, the long days in the field on bumpy and dusty roads, boat work on choppy lake waters and storms above, plans not always surviving intact, the shared experience of tiredness and sometimes frustration is always backed up by lots of laughter – which is what we take with us when leaving Kenya.
 We look forward to a return to fieldwork and workshops with our partners in Kenya in a post COVID-19 world, but for now online platforms have facilitated activities to continue progress, albeit with a slightly different emphasis on data outputs and remote working for everyone (e.g. SEGH Live).

-Dr Michael Watts & Dr Andrew Marriott, Inorganic Geochemistry at the Centre for Environmental Geochemistry at the British Geological Survey.
+Dr Michael Watts and Dr Andrew Marriott, Inorganic Geochemistry at the Centre for Environmental Geochemistry at the British Geological Survey.

 Professor Odipo Osano is from the School of Environmental Sciences, University of Eldoret, Kenya.